OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![EveKit MarketData Server](img/mcs_view_1.PNG)

-These endpoints provide the following functons:
+These endpoints provide the following functions:

 * *history* - retrieves market history by type, region and date.
 * *book* - retrieves the order book snapshot by type and region closest to a specified time stamp.